JJ/granada-off/text/university.md

 [Corrala de Santiago](http://corraladesantiago.ugr.es/).
 A *corrala* is a shared house organized around a central yard.
 Families lived in one or a few rooms, and the patio centralized some services: sometimes an outhouse, most of the times a well.
-Very vew corralas have survived, and most of them are private and cannot be visited.
+Very few corralas have survived, and most of them are private and cannot be visited.
 This one is rather open, but is also the place where a "cruz de mayo", or May cross, is erected during that particular celebration.
 What a "cruz de